 Education, Health, & Financial Stability

 Children who love learning will be better prepared for the future.

 Education is the cornerstone for success in work and life.
 It also benefits the whole community: high school graduates have higher earning potential, contribute more to their local economies, are more engaged in their communities, and are more likely to raise kids who also graduate and go on to higher education or work.

-United Way of Elkhart County has taken the lead role in funding high quality early childhood education in our community.
-Together with providers, local and state government, and other nonprofits, we have secured millions of dollars of pre-K tuition assistance for families in Elkhart County.
-In addition, United Way fully sponsors three READ UNITED initiatives in our county's public schools: Real Men Read, Reading Camps, and Spring Into Reading (Click here to learn more!).
+United Way of Elkhart & LaGrange Counties has taken the lead role in funding high quality early childhood education in our community.
+Together with providers, local and state government, and other nonprofits, we have secured millions of dollars of pre-K tuition assistance for families in our communities.
+In addition, United Way fully sponsors three READ UNITED initiatives in our local public schools: Real Men Read, Reading Camps, and Spring Into Reading (Click here to learn more!).
 We sponsor anti-bullying, pre and post school educational programs, summer learning opportunities, leadership summits, services for individuals with special needs, boy scout programs, and Healthy Families services to help educate and serve parents.

 We are partnering with schools, childcare providers and businesses to create transformational opportunities to fit learners at every age.